Grand Cinema, Frodsham.

 Shares for the Grand were offered by the Frodsham Cinema Company Ltd from the 14th August 1922.
 The capital was £8000 in £1 shares to acquire a lease of land at Church Street, Frodsham for 999 years at a ground rent of £40 for the first ninety nine years, and £70 there after for the purpose of building a cinema, etc. The building was designed by Warrington architects Wright and Hamlyn, based in Sankey Street.
 The first directors were Joseph Gilmour Kydd, L. Pollard and Robert Hamilton, who ran several halls, including the Empress Runcorn.
 Secretary was A J G Aston.
 Other people connected were P Finnerty, D Harris, S Long and T. Goodhall.

-The Grand’s first General Manager
+The Grand’s second General Manager

 Seating capacity was to be around 700, but in the Kine Yearbooks it is listed as only housing 480.
 This included a small balcony and if you sat near the back of the balcony the running of the projector could be heard.
 The projectors, I am told were a pair of Kalee 8s.
 It was stated at one point that Kalee machines were in over seventy-five percent of cinemas in the UK.
 In 1950 the Grand installed Kalee Universal carbon arc lamps.
 From the 19th to the 20th December 1939 the cinema was closed for installation of new sound equipment.

-The cinema opened in April 1923.Some sources state November.
+The cinema opened on Easter Monday 2nd April 1923.
 For a short period the Chapel Lane and Grand cinema were both open, the lessee of the Chapel Lane cinema was Thomas Robert Fyall.
 He was also the manager.
 He was from Durham and had been a variety artist.
 He took over the lease from a Mr Frank Ellis in 1923.
 Ellis had taken on a five year lease in 1918.
 Also in 1918 the cinema went continuous.
 This was from 1st August, with the film ‘Civilisation’.
 It was continuous from 6.30-10.30 and admission prices were 4d, 8d and a shilling.
 A Mr G. P. Fenton is listed as the owner in 1921.
 Owner of the cinema in 1923 was a Mr James Harrell.
 Fyall staged a number of shows at the Chapel Lane Picture House, often advertising in the Stage magazine.
 Projectors at the Chapel Lane cinema were the Gaumont type.
 The stage had a twenty foot opening and was twelve feet deep.

 In the Bioscope magazine dated 15th August 1928 it says: L Pollard has been appointed chairman of the Frodsham Cinema Company Ltd in place of the late J G Kydd.
 H Knight is the new vice chairman.
 Joseph Gilmour Kydd was born on the 5th August 1863 and died on 18th June 1928.
 The first “Talkie” film, I understand, at the Grand was ‘Under the Greenwood Tree’ (1929) with the sound on disc.
 Shortly after films had the soundtrack on the side of the film.
 Some recall the sound at the Grand going out of sync when screening sound on disc.
 This would be caused by the stylus (needle) jumping, which could happen if a door was slammed.
 In 1928 the Frodsham Carnival was filmed and shown at the Grand.